mathmaster13/palhack/README.md

 ## PALhack implementation: Issues

 The audio engine (SFX like the Tetris sound, and music) follows the 60hz console framerate rather than the speedhack framerate.
 I'm pretty sure the timing of the line clear animation is also following 60hz and thus too fast.
-At the risk of making 6x speed not possible, I would love it if the entire game ran at 50Hz, including the music engine (and if the music engine refuses, at least the sound effects code).
+At the risk of making some speeds not possible, I would love it if the entire game ran at 50Hz, including the music engine (and if the music engine refuses, at least the sound effects code/animations).

 Changing the audio to follow the speedhack framerate will result in the audio speeding up and slowing down if we go faster or slower.
 This is bad for speedhack, which is intended to be used for practicing Tetris at different possible level speeds, and so speedhack-PAL also doesn't do this.
 However, the purpose of my PALhack is solely to run the PAL game "as natively as possible" on NTSC.
 Thus I don't care about any speed other than 5/6, and so this is fine.